-If your computer meets the minimum hardware requirements, you’ll need to purchase a copy of the new operating system.
-Windows 10 Home costs $119.99 and if you need the additional features, such as the ability to join your computer to a corporate network, use remote desktop, or use Hyper-V, you’ll need to purchase a license of Windows 10 Pro for $199.99.
-You can purchase Windows 10 at the Microsoft Store, Amazon, and at other retailers.
+If your PC meets the minimum hardware requirements, you’ll need to purchase a copy of the new operating system.
+You can find Windows 10 Home as low as $92, while Windows 10 Pro can cost $99.99, but it includes additional features, such as the ability to join your computer to a corporate network, remote desktop, and Hyper-V.

-There is not a direct upgrade path for Windows Vista or the much older Windows XP to Windows 10, as such you’ll be doing a clean install of the operating system, which will wipe your computer clean, deleting your files, apps, and settings – basically, you’ll be starting from scratch again.
+There is not a direct upgrade path for Windows Vista (or the much older Windows XP) to Windows 10, as such you’ll be doing a clean installation of the OS, which will wipe your computer clean, deleting your files, apps, and settings to start from scratch again.

-Now, before moving forward with the upgrade, you want to make a backup of your files to an external drive and make sure you have the installation files for any software you need to reinstall after the upgrade.
-Also, make note of any licensing information for the software you have currently installed, username and password for any website or software.
+Before moving forward with the upgrade, you want to make a backup of your files to an external drive, and make sure you have the installation files and product key to reinstall any software after the upgrade.

-You could also try to make a full backup of your system, but neither Windows XP or Windows Vista have a “reliable” backup tool.
+You could also try to make a full backup of your system, but Windows XP or Windows Vista don’t feature a “reliable” backup tool.
 However, you could try a third-party software, such as Acronis.
-It cost a little bit of money, but if anything goes wrong, having a backup will ensure, you can go back.
+It cost a little bit of money, but if anything goes wrong, having a backup will ensure you can go back.

 How to upgrade Windows XP (or Vista) to Windows 10